UUID Generator

 Recent History

-The UUID Generator creates universally unique identifiers (UUIDs) using the Version 4 standard, which relies on cryptographically secure random numbers.
+The UUID Generator is a free online tool that creates universally unique identifiers (UUIDs) using the Version 4 standard, which relies on cryptographically secure random numbers.
 UUIDs are 128-bit values commonly used as database primary keys, session tokens, transaction IDs, and anywhere a unique reference is needed without central coordination.

 This tool generates UUIDs entirely in your browser using the Web Crypto API, ensuring high-quality randomness and complete privacy.
 No data is sent to any server.
 You can generate single or bulk UUIDs, customize their format, validate existing UUIDs, and download results for use in your projects.